swati-gwc/Cpp-programs/Striver List solutions/README.md

 ### ABOUT :
 Watch this video : [take U Forward |  Striver's SDE sheet](https://www.youtube.com/watch?v=WNtzUR_MwUQ)

 This is 30 day plan to prepare for interviews.
 All the list of questions are provided by Striver.
-You can check his [codeforces account here](https://codeforces.com/profile/striver_79) and his [YouTube here](https://www.youtube.com/channel/UCJskGeByzRRSvmOyZOz61ig).
+You can check his [codeforces account here](https://codeforces.com/profile/striver_79) and his [YouTube Channel here](https://www.youtube.com/channel/UCJskGeByzRRSvmOyZOz61ig).

 ### My Purpose to create this folder: